 We’ve all seen the Christmas movie where Ralphie wants a Red Rider BB Gun, but he continuously gets warned about shooting his eye out.
 While personal injury isn’t a joking matter, neither are the best pellet guns of 2018.
 Serious improvements and design features have been made.
 Come pick your favorite.

-Five Best Pellet Guns of 2018
+Best Pellet Guns of the Year

 Pellet and BB guns have been popular with kids and adults for centuries.
 Ever since we crossed this country in covered wagons, men were teaching their sons how to shoot using pellet guns.
 Just like the old west days, the guns have changed as well.

 Today we have a nearly endless supply of pellet and BB guns to choose from, in every style and make you can imagine.
 There are lever action, bolt action, and semi-automatic firing air rifles, pistols, handguns and short arm rifles that use springs, air or C02 for the propellant.